Mause/gbooks-upload/README.md

 # Google Books Upload

-Simple CLI & library for uploading books to Google Play Books
+Simple CLI tool and library to manage books in Google Play Books